-Live calls are held once a month from July to February.
+Live calls are held twice a month from October to April.
 They are the bridge between the online coursework and your community and teachers.
 It's the place to get your questions answered in real-time, expand on what you are learning and hear it in a different context.

 We meet on Zoom video calls where you get to see Kat and Brea in person as well as your fellow classmates.
-Everyone is on the video, sort of like FaceTime calls only many more people on the call!
 You can have the option to attend without video, but we've found it's quite powerful to be able to see each other all attending from the various parts of the world and knowing that you are all journeying together.